 Santa Barbara is an easy city to explore on foot, with each attraction seemingly no further than a brief stroll away.
 With its location on the West Coast, visitors will also find miles of elegant beaches to complement the gorgeous city.

 Many of the best cities in California can be found along the coast.
 After all, when you picture the Golden State, the mind drifts to endless beaches and west-facing sunsets.
 But Palm Springs is not like any of the other cities.

 In the center of Southern California, Palm Springs was once the playground for the rich and famous.
-But over the years it’s become the perfect winter escape for average Joe and Jane.
-Visitors will discover a town that effortlessly blends fashion and art with nature.
+But over the years it’s become the perfect winter escape for the average person and retirees.
+Visitors will discover a town that effortlessly blends fashion and art with nature and healing hot springs.

 It’s a city that promises to surprise you as you can easily spend the day at a resort pool party before checking out one of the many high-end local galleries and museums.
 To stretch your legs, embark on captivating hikes, or simply take the Aerial Tramway to epic mountaintop views.

 6. San Jose